Michigan vs. Northwestern NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Michigan has combined with its opponents to put up more than 51 points in four of six games this season.
+- Michigan and its opponents have combined to score more than 50.5 points in four of six games this season.

-- In 50% of Northwestern's games this season (3/6), the teams combined to score more than Saturday's total of 51.
+- Northwestern's games have gone over 50.5 points in three of six chances this season.

-- The combined points per game average of the two teams, 60.3, is 9.3 points more than Saturday's over/under.
+- The combined points per game average of the two teams, 60.3, is 9.8 points greater than Saturday's over/under.

-- These two squads combine to allow 39.3 points per game, 11.7 fewer than this contest's over/under.
+- This contest's over/under is 11.2 points more than the 39.3 these two squads combine to surrender per game this season.

-- The average total in Wolverines games this season is 52.2, 1.2 points more than Saturday's over/under of 51.
+- The Wolverines and their opponents have scored an average of 52.2 points per game in 2021, 1.7 more than Saturday's total.

 Michigan Stats and Trends

-- Michigan has five wins against the spread in six games this season.
+- In Michigan's six games this season, it has five wins against the spread.

-- The Wolverines have been favored by 23.5 points or more once this season and covered the spread.
+- This season, the Wolverines won ATS in their only game as a favorite of 23.5 points or more.

-- Michigan's games this year have gone over the point total three times in six opportunities (50%).
+- Michigan's games this year have hit the over on three of six set point totals (50%).

-- Michigan is 3-0 against the spread and 3-0 overall when the team amasses over 410.8 yards.
+- When Michigan piles up over 410.8 yards, the team is 3-0 against the spread and 3-0 overall.

 - This year, the Wolverines have two turnovers, seven fewer than the Wildcats have takeaways (9).